 Before you Go

 The technician will also usually call over a Senior Checker or Instructor to double-check the installation.
-Senior Checkers or Instructors are experienced Technicians who oversee the events.
+Senior Checkers and Instructors are experienced Technicians who oversee the events.
 This final step is designed to ensure that the caregiver’s questions were answered and that the caregiver is confident in their ability to install their child’s car seat and properly harness the child into the car seat.
 The technician will also have you sign or initial stating that you assisted with installing the car seat and harnessing the child in the car seat.

 Each event is different, and each Technician is different but the basics remain the same.
 The end goal of every seat check is that the child leaves safer than they arrived!